 Fanning isn’t the only the celebrity with the condition.
 Catherine Zeta Jones, Kerry Washington and Adele have spoken out about having eczema.
 According to the National Eczema Association (NEA), more than 30 million people in the U.S. have the condition.

-The itching can be tough to tolerate, and it leads to struggles for babies, children and parents.
+The itching caused by eczema can be tough to tolerate, and it leads to struggles for babies, children and parents.
 “They lose sleep, the family loses sleep, they miss school and they’re at increased risk of failing a year in school,” said Dr. Amy McMichael, chair of the dermatology department at Wake Forest Baptist Health in North Carolina and a member of the American Academy of Dermatology.

 Symptoms of eczema